Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

 ## 🔧 Challenges

 ### 1️⃣ Create a Default React App
-- Scaffold a new project and test it with `npm start`
+- Scaffold a new project with your favorite React starter code (CRA, Vite, etc.)

 ### 2️⃣ Register with OpenWeatherMap
 - Create a free account at https://openweathermap.org/